Performing Arts in Libraries (PALS)

 Yes, children should bring a nut-free snack and a personal refillable water bottle.

-Is there early drop off or extended day available?
+Is early drop off or extended day available?

 No, there are no optionsn for early drop off or extended day.
-Children must be signed out by their parent/guardian or an by an adult listed on the child’s authorized pick-up form by the end of class.
+Children must be signed out by their parent or by an adult on the child’s authorized pick-up form by the end of class.

 How do I purchase tickets for the performance?